sakan811/HeartTiles/README.md

 Shield cards protect your hearts and tiles for 2 any-player turns.

 **Protection Rules**:

 - **Wind Protection**: Blocks all Wind cards targeting your hearts while shield is active
 - **Recycle Protection**: Blocks all opponent Recycle cards from converting colored tiles to white while shield is active
-- You can still place hearts and use your own Recycle cards while shielded
+- You can still place hearts while shielded

 **Activation Rules**:

 - Only one player can have an active shield at any time
 - You cannot activate a shield if your opponent has one active
 - You can use another Shield card to reset your 2-turn timer